elastic/kibana/src/core/server/server.api.md

 export interface LegacyRequest extends Request {
 }

+// @internal (undocumented)
+export interface LegacyServiceDiscoverPlugins {
+    // (undocumented)
+    disabledPluginSpecs: LegacyPluginSpec[];
+    // (undocumented)
+    navLinks: Array<Record<string, unknown>>;
+    // Warning: (ae-forgotten-export) The symbol "LegacyConfig" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    pluginExtendedConfig: LegacyConfig;
+    // Warning: (ae-forgotten-export) The symbol "LegacyPluginSpec" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    pluginSpecs: LegacyPluginSpec[];
+    // (undocumented)
+    settings: Record<string, any>;
+    // Warning: (ae-forgotten-export) The symbol "SavedObjectsLegacyUiExports" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    uiExports: SavedObjectsLegacyUiExports;
+}

 // @public @deprecated (undocumented) export interface LegacyServiceSetupDeps {
     // Warning: (ae-forgotten-export) The symbol "InternalCoreSetup" needs to be exported by the entry point index.d.ts